+There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.

+Opioid treatment program services

+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

+- U.S. Food and Drug Administration (FDA)approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.

+- Dispensing and administration of MAT medications (if applicable)

+- Substance use counseling

+- Individual and group therapy

+- Toxicology testing

+- Intake Activities

+- Periodic assessments

-Services that are covered for you What you must pay when you get these services There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
-Opioid treatment program services Opioid use disorder treatment services are covered IN NETWORK under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include: \$20 copay for Medicare-covered Opioid Treatment Services FDA-approved opioid agonist and antagonist OUT OF NETWORK treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy \$20 copay for each Medicare- covered Opioid Treatment Service Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+\$20 copay for Medicare-covered Opioid Treatment Services

+\$20 copay for each Medicarecovered Opioid Treatment Service

+Outpatient diagnostic tests and therapeutic services and supplies

+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
 Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood that you need.

+Outpatient X-rays:

-Other outpatient diagnostic radiological tests e.g. IN NETWORK Outpatient X-rays: Up to a \$30 copay for each Medicare-covered X-ray.
-Diagnostic tests and procedures: Up to a \$50 copay for each Medicare-covered outpatient diagnostic procedure and test in an office setting or imaging center and up to a \$175 copay for each Medicare-covered outpatient diagnostic procedure and test in an MRI's, CT's, PET scans outpatient facility.
-Diagnostic Mammogram copay will be waived if there is a Screening Mammogram on the same day.
-Therapeutic radiology services (such as radiation treatment for cancer): \$60 copay for each Medicare- covered therapeutic radiology
+Up to a \$30 copay for each Medicare-covered X-ray.

+Diagnostic tests and procedures:

+Up to a \$50 copay for each Medicare-covered outpatient diagnostic procedure and test in an office setting or imaging center and up to a \$175 copay for each Medicare-covered outpatient diagnostic procedure and test in an outpatient facility.